idrinth-api-bench/issues/framework/README.md

 changes in response times.
 This helps to detect performance changes in code in a quick and simple manner.

+### Code Generation

+Code generation has been extracted into `@idrinth/api-benchh-cli`, it provided with the framework or can be run on it's own.

 ### Why use a Benchmark Runner

 Given, that the amount of APIs increase by moving to microservices, we need a